 top of page

-2025 - 2026 Programme
+2026 Programme

 Our courses run as seminars: Short lectures introduce the material, followed by close reading and sustained student discussion.
 They are not strictly divided into beginner, intermediate, or advanced levels, but are designed to welcome participants from all backgrounds.

-Each course is structured to accommodate everyone, with explanations that build from the ground up - no prior knowledge is assumed, and key ideas are unpacked carefully to ensure the material is fully accessible, while still offering new perspectives and interpretive questions for those with more experience.
+Explanations are build from the ground up - no prior knowledge is assumed, and key ideas are unpacked carefully to ensure the material is fully accessible, while still offering new perspectives and interpretive questions for those with more experience.

 Language and Semiotics: Psychoanalysis, Structuralism and Literature